carogaltier/medscheduler/docs/api-reference/custom_columns.md

 ---

 ### Next steps

-- {doc}`patients_table` — provides the base structure where custom columns are added.
+- Review {doc}`patients_table` to examine the base table where new columns are added.
+- Explore {doc}`slots_table` to see how patient-level extensions integrate with scheduling data.
-- {doc}`randomness_and_noise` — explains how stochastic noise influences the sampling of custom categorical distributions.
+- Learn more in {doc}`randomness_and_noise` about how sampling variability affects these custom features.